Daita-Corp/claude-code/dev-loop.md

 ## Start Watch Mode

 3. **Run watch mode in background**:
-   - Run `daita test --watch` in the background
+   - Run `Daita test --watch` in the background
    - Explain that tests will auto-run whenever files change
    - You'll monitor the output for failures